slatedocs/slate/source/index.html.md

 This endpoint creates a `transcription` task.
 In this task, one of our workers will read an attachment and arbitrarily transcribe any information you'd like.
 Example use cases could be transcribing information from PDFs, manually scraping a web page for information, etc.

-This task involves a plaintext `instruction` about how to transcribe the attachment, an `attachment` of what you'd like to transcribe, an `attachment_type`, and at least one of `fields` and `row_fields`. `fields` is a dictionary which describes items you'd like transcribed once per attachment, and `row_fields` is a dictionary which describes items which need to be transcribed per row in the attachment.
+This task involves a [markdown-enabled](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) `instruction` about how to transcribe the attachment, an `attachment` of what you'd like to transcribe, an `attachment_type`, and at least one of `fields` and `row_fields`. `fields` is a dictionary which describes items you'd like transcribed once per attachment, and `row_fields` is a dictionary which describes items which need to be transcribed per row in the attachment.

 At least one of `fields` or `row_fields` is required.
 Both `fields` and `row_fields` are dictionaries where the keys are the keys you'd like the results to be returned under, and values are the descriptions you'd like to show the human worker.